-Tabgha is the name of a Palestinian village that used to exist on the Sea of Galilee, near the site where Jesus multiplied the loaves and fishes for the crowd.
-In 1948, just before the Israeli-Arab War, the village was destroyed and the Palestinian residents were expelled in “Operation Broom.”
-Today, the modern Church of Multiplication encloses excavations of a Byzantine church.
-The ruins include mosaics of the loaves and fishes.
-In the summer of 2015 the church was burnt down by Jewish extremists.
-Now these Tabgha dishes are a constant reminder of Jesus’ inspiration miracle and an emblem of solidarity for persecuted Christians in the Middle East.
+However, in 1948 just before the Israeli-Arab War, the village was destroyed and the Palestinian residents were expelled in “Operation Broom.”
+Currently the modern ‘Church of Multiplication’ encloses excavations of a former Byzantine church which includes the mosaics of the loaves and fish.
+Sadly, in the summer of 2015 the church was burnt down by Jewish extremists.
+These lovley Tabgha dishes serve as a constant reminder of Jesus’ miracle.
+Also the mosaics of the loaves and fish are an emblem of solidarity for persecuted Christians in the Middle East.

-Note: Stand is not included.
+Note: The stand is not included.